wpmjs/usemf/README.md

 ## Usage scenario
 1. If you need to use the module Federation library provided by yourself or a third party in a non webpack5 environment, you can use usemf
-2. If the project cannot upgrade webpack5 immediately, or there are many UMD libraries, it needs to be upgraded gradually

 ## Try online
 https://stackblitz.com/github/wpmjs/wpmjs/tree/main/examples/umd-and-module-federation?file=app1%2Fsrc%2FApp.js